astromz/gce_ml/README.md

           $ gcloud compute instances stop my-instance
           $ gcloud compute images create my-boot-image --source-disk my-instance --source-disk-zone us-east1-c

       That is it.
 You now have a boot image to create other instances with exactly the same state (GPU configurations, python libraries, etc.).
-And you can [share your image among other projects](https://cloud.google.com/compute/docs/images/sharing-images-across-projects).
+Also, you can [share your image among other projects](https://cloud.google.com/compute/docs/images/sharing-images-across-projects).

 4. Set up Cloud Storage (GCS) for all your data and files
-    - Like Cloud ML, we will store all data, logs, and model checkpoints on Cloud Storage buckets.
+    - Like Cloud ML, we store all data, logs, and model checkpoints on Cloud Storage buckets.
 You will need to create a bucket for this project beforehand (if you have not).
 Just follow this [link](https://cloud.google.com/storage/docs/creating-buckets) and create a bucket (e.g., `my_bucket`).
     - Upload your data to your GCS bucket for later access.
 You can upload data to a new bucket or the bucket just created.
     - Now, the `JOB_DIR` variable that you will need later is: `gs://project_name/my_bucket/`.
 Each submitted model automatically creates a subfolder inside it.